Emeraldugbeyide93/Sentiment-Analysis-of-Mobile-Banking-Applications/README.md

 ## Requirements
 The classifier works for python 2.7, 3.0 and above
 To use these algorithms you should install : sklearn 0.14 version (http://scikit-learn.org/dev/index.html) , numpy (http://www.numpy.org/), nltk 3 with full packages using nltk.download() instruction in python.
 A full list of packages used on this project are found in the code used for the sentiment analysis.

+## Further Analysis

+## NOTE: This is my first ever project on sentiment analysis and it was an interesting one.
+I hope these codes help someone out there as well.

 THANK YOU!